Esri/arcgis-runtime-samples-android/kotlin/identify-raster-cell/README.md

 ## How to use the sample

-Tap an area of the raster to identify it.
-See the raw raster cell information displayed in a callout.
+Tap or double tap drag an area of the raster to identify it and see the raster cell attributes information displayed in a callout.

 ## How it works

-1. Create a `GeoViewTapped` event on the `MapView`.
+1. Create an `DefaultMapViewOnTouchListener` on the `MapView`.
-2. On tap:
+2. On tap or double tap drag:
    * Dismiss the `Callout`, if one is showing.
-  * Call `identifyLayersAsync(...)` passing in the screen point, tolerance, and maximum number of results per layer.
+   * Call `identifyLayerAsync(...)` passing in the raster layer, screen point, tolerance, and maximum number of results per layer.
-  * Await the result of the identify and then get the `GeoElement` from the layer result.
+   * Add a done loading listener for the result of the identify and then get the `GeoElement` from the layer result.
    * Create a callout at the calculated map point and populate the callout content with text from the `RasterCell` attributes.
    * Show the callout.

 ## Relevant API